Worried about a property tax hike next year? Here's why the city's budget chief says it's not happening

-The province's new minimum wage rules could cost the city in excess of $20 million a year, CBC Toronto has learned, and no one has determined how that shortfall will be made up.
+The province's new minimum wage bill could cost the city in excess of $20 million a year, CBC Toronto has learned, and no one has determined how that shortfall will be made up.

-Even so, budget chief Gary Crawford told CBC Toronto Thursday he's committed to holding property tax increases to the rate of inflation, or lower.
+But budget chief Gary Crawford told CBC Toronto Thursday he's determined not to make up the difference with a big property tax hike.

 - Committee OKs water, garbage rate hikes as budget season begins at city hall